We get it.

 CVs in the abyss

-- If each of these tells one friend about a poor hiring process, you’ll have negatively impacted perceptions of your brand for 990,000 people.
+- If each of these tells one friend about a poor hiring process, you’ll negatively impact perceptions of your brand for up to 99,000 people each year!

 Speaking from the (automated) heart

 Unimpressed with the binary choice of either giving feedback or not, we took a look at how feedback could be delivered.
 That led to the discovery of a third way: automating it!

 This is the only approach that satisfies Gen Z graduates’ proven desire for quick feedback, without draining your days.
 By helping employers automate their feedback, Arctic Shores has given more than 2m candidates specific, valuable insight into the behaviours they demonstrated in our assessment.
 So, even for those who are unsuccessful, the process is one to remember for the right reasons.

 Your time is precious – but so is the time candidates invest in applications.
 It’s about time there was a solution that worked both ways.
 So automate your feedback, and discover a better hiring experience for everyone.